AtsushiSakai/cvxpy_benchmark/README.md

     asv run asv run --skip-existing-commits ALL

-At first time of benchmarking, it takes a long time, but the result is cashed.
+At first time of benchmarking, it takes a long time, because all commits are benchmarked.

 From the second time, only new commits are benchmarked.

-## 2. Show benchmark result
+## 3. Show benchmark result

 Generate html document